-On January 26, 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2017-14, Simplifying the Test for Goodwill Impairment, which eliminated step two from the goodwill impairment test.
+On January 26, 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2017-04, Simplifying the Test for Goodwill Impairment, which eliminated step two from the goodwill impairment test.
 In assessing impairment of goodwill, if it is concluded that it is more likely than not that the carrying amount of a reportable segment exceeds its fair value during the qualitative assessment, a one-step goodwill impairment test will be performed.
 If it is concluded during the quantitative test that the carrying amount of a reportable segment exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reportable segment.
 The effective date of the new standard for public companies is for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
 Early adoption is permitted.

 In the first quarter of 2018, we early adopted ASU 2017-04.
-We will apply the provisions of this standard during our annual goodwill impairment test which we perform during the second quarter of our fiscal year.
-We do not expect the standard to have a significant impact to our goodwill impairment test.
+The standard did not have an impact to our qualitative assessment for goodwill impairment that we performed in the second quarter of fiscal 2018.